How to Thru-Hike the Enchantments

 We love staying at the Bavarian Lodge because it’s at the heart of downtown Leavenworth.
 You’ll be within walking distance of shops and restaurants and parking is complimentary.

-The Posthotel is the most luxurious lodging option in town.
+The PostHotel is the most luxurious lodging option in town.
 It has an ideal location, near shops, and restaurants but it also borders the beautiful Waterfront Park.
 If you stay here, be sure to treat yourself to their spa treatment post-hike.

 Hostel